 When you log into your e-Profile, be sure to check that the name in your e-Profile matches the printed name on both the primary and secondary forms of ID that you will bring to the test center to ensure that you are not turned away on the day of the test.
 See the Important Test Day Information section below or the NAPLEX/MPJE Registration Bulletin for more information.

-NABP offers discounts for military members and their spouses.
+NABP offers one-time discounts for military members and their spouses.
 Active military members, reserves, and veterans will be reimbursed for 100% of the registration fee, and their spouses will be reimbursed for 50% of the fee.
 Reimbursement of examination registration fees apply to a single attempt on the NAPLEX.
 Fees for repeat attempts will not be reimbursed.
 To learn more, contact Customer Service.

 Colorado, Maine, Oregon, and/or Utah Candidates for Licensure